lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 When you log in with an admin account, you will see an additional Administration menu in the bottom left sidebar.
 User information registered in Backend.AI is listed in the Users tab.
+You can view active users in the Active tab and inactive users in the Inactive tab.
 Admins can see all user information.
 Only admins can create and deactivate a user.

+User ID (email) and Name (username) can be filtered by typing some text in the search box on each column header.

 .. image:: admin_user_page.png
    :alt: User management page